Reinstatement Cost Assessments

 - A summary of the building’s services

-- A summary of external areas
+- An outline of External areas

 Second is the production of the assessment itself.
-With few exceptions, the final assessment figure will comprise the total cost of completely rebuilding the property to be insured together with allowances covering demolition and debris removal along with professional and statutory fees.
-The usual requirement for a reinstatement cost assessment is that it is prepared on a basis of a day one reinstatement figure known as the declared value.
+With a few exceptions, the final assessment figure will comprise the total cost of completely rebuilding the property together with allowances covering demolition and debris removal along with professional and statutory fees.

 Insurance companies use RCAs as a basis for determining the appropriate amount of insurance cover to offer their clients.
-Having the correct declared value is important to determine whether a building is under or over insured, which is especially important in consideration of loss.
-It also has an impact on premium.

 Don't believe us?